wuyang1002431655/tango_with_django_19/manuscript/chapter4-templates-static-media.md

 ## Using Templates
 Up until this point, you have plugged a few things together to create a Django powered webpage.
 This is coupled to a view, which is in turn coupled with a series of URL mappings.
 Here we will delve into how to combine templates into the mix.

-Well-designed websites use a lot of repetition in their structure or layout.
+The layout from page to page within a website is often the same.
 Whether you see a common header or footer on a website's pages, the [repetition of page layouts](http://www.techrepublic.com/blog/web-designer/effective-design-principles-for-web-designers-repetition/) aids users with navigation, promotes organisation of the website and reinforces a sense of continuity.
 [Django provides templates](https://docs.djangoproject.com/en/1.9/ref/templates/) to make it easier for developers to achieve this design goal, as well as separating application logic from presentational concerns.
 In this chapter, you'll create a basic template which will be used to create a HTML page.
 This template will then be dispatched via a Django view.
 In the [chapter concerning databases and models](#chapter-models), we will take this a step further by using templates in conjunction with models to dispatch dynamically generated data.

 Q> ### Summary: What is a Template?
 Q> In the world of Django, think of a *template* as the scaffolding that is required to build a complete HTML webpage.
 A template contains the *static parts* of a webpage (that is, parts that never change), complete with special syntax (or tags) which can be overriden and replaced with *dynamic content* that your Django app's views can replace to produce a final HTML response.